 Lap two was more of the same (literally), though this time I noticed a bit of a breeze picking up.
 I told myself it was just my imagination and that I must be going even faster, but the flapping flags spoiled that idea.
 Thankfully the wind was behind me on the way back uphill.

 At the turnaround this time I heard a “Go Mike!” and saw another member of my support crew cheering me on.
 The way back to the start now had a headwind, so it wasn’t quite as fast as the first lap, but my legs were grateful for the relief nonetheless.
-I swung back into the starting area in nearly exactly two hours again.
+I swung back into the starting area in nearly exactly

 The last lap can be summed up as bittersweet.
 Bitter because I still had 37 miles to go; sweet because… nope, just bitter.
 The final outbound trip taught me a few things.